marekpsenka/marekpsenka.github.io/content/blog/rust-error-handling-part-one/index.md

 The approach Rust takes to error handling was one of the features that drew me in when I first came into contact with the language.
 Up until then, I worked in C++ and C# and codebases that used exceptions and I almost couldn't picture a different strategy.
 I was puzzled I hadn't seen these methods before.
-It only later when it struck me that the ideas pushed by Rust were not completely new, but improved on techniques that had been around for ages in some languages.
+It only later struck me that the ideas pushed by Rust were not completely new, but improved on techniques that had been around for ages in some languages.